io-gui/io/readme.md

 ### Change Handler Functions ###

-Certain handler functions will get called when properties change.
+Certain functions will get called when properties change.
 All io objects call `.changed()` function by default.
 Moreover, if `[propName]Changed()` function is defined, it will be called when the corresponding property changes.
-Furthermore, if property value is an object `[propName]Mutated()` function will be called immediately after object mutation (see [Simple Data-Flow](#simple-data-flow) about data-flow requirements).
+Furthermore, if property value is an object `[propName]Mutated()` function will be called immediately after object mutation (see [data-flow](#simple-data-flow) requirements).

 ### Listeners ###